SWE-team7/budgettrackr/interviews.md

 ## Interviewer: Akiel Aries
 ## When: 9/22/2022
 ### Consumer Segments:
-Mostly in person, sometimes online
+* Audience: Mostly in person shopping, sometimes online
+* Occupation: Business, Economics @ CU Boulder

 ### Key Insights:
 * Offer option to compare reviews on products, sort result based on that
 * To maximize the financial aspect of the product, offer ways to view deals, coupons, etc

 ### Representative Quotes:
 > I do most of my shopping in person but I know there is a lot of people who could use something like this

 ### Assessment: Must Have/Nice to Have/Don’t Care
 * Price Tracker: Don't Care
 * Multiple Website Comparisons: Nice to have
 * Links to websites: Nice to have
 * Google Search Interface: Must have
 * Product description: Nice to have

 ## Summary:
 The customer is not an avid online shopper and only partakes occasionally.
 Admitted to possibly not using the product themselves but sees a huge need for something in todays